Sneha-020800/COVID-19/README.md

 Subplots for comparison

 ✅ Insights & Conclusions – Highlighted states with maximum cases, recovery patterns, and critical trends.
-✅ Optional Forecasting (planned) – Considered Prophet/ARIMA for time-series forecasting (not implemented due to project scope).
-✅ Interactive Dashboard (optional) – Explored Jupyter-based dashboard with Plotly (not part of final submission).

 📊 Insights Gained